Greater Manchester Fire and Rescue Service

 What we are doing:

-Greater Manchester Fire and Rescue Service has been carrying out proactive inspections of all high rise premises to ensure all buildings comply with fire safety regulations and people feel safe in their homes.
+Greater Manchester Fire and Rescue Service has carried out proactive inspections of all high rise residential premises to ensure all buildings comply with fire safety regulations and people feel safe in their homes.
 We are working with local authorities and housing providers, in the public and private sector, to reassure residents living in high rises across Greater Manchester.

 As part of this work, GMFRS is also offering residents a Safe and Well visit in their home.
 During the visits, GMFRS staff will discuss health advice, crime prevention as well as fire safety advice.
 Call 0800 555 815 to book a visit or fill in the online form.